How to Get an EIN from Outside the U.S.

 To obtain an EIN as an international applicant, you must call the IRS at 267-941-1099 and press the appropriate number from the menu to receive a foreign EIN.
 Just be aware that this isn’t a toll free number, and the hours of operation are from 6:00 a.m. to 11:00 p.m.
 Eastern Time.
 The office is open Monday through Friday only.
 Also be aware that this call could take quite a bit of time, so be sure to set aside at least an hour of uninterrupted time in your day to wait on hold and speak with a representative.

-If you are going to make this call, make sure that you are authorized to get the EIN (either as the owner of the business or as a Third Party Designee who has been authorized to act on behalf of the business).
+If you are going to make this call, make sure that you are authorised to get the EIN (either as the owner of the business or as a Third Party Designee who has been authorised to act on behalf of the business).
 You will also need to be able to answer questions related to Form SS-4

 , which you can get by visiting the IRS website and searching for the Application for Employer Identification Number.

-Prior to the call, you should fill out the Third Party Designee section of the form if you wish to authorize someone else to receive your business’s EIN and answer the required questions on your behalf.
+Prior to the call, you should fill out the Third Party Designee section of the form if you wish to authorise someone else to receive your business’s EIN and answer the required questions on your behalf.
 Otherwise, you can leave that section of the form blank.
-Remember to fill out the signature area, as the authorization will not be valid without it.
+Remember to fill out the signature area, as the authorisation will not be valid without it.